lsst-dm/ctrl_ingestd/README.md

 "brokers" is set to the host Kafka "kafka", listening to port 9092.

-"group_id" - Kafka group id, which can be set to what you wish, but should be unique if there are any other Kafka clients running.
-In this case, "my_test_group".
+"group_id" is the Kafka group id, which can be set to what you wish.
+It should be unique if you want a single client to handle all the messages, but should be set to the same value if multiple clients are handling requests in parallel for the same repos.
+In this case, the values has been set to "my_test_group".

+"num_messages" is the maximum message batch size of messages that are processed at one time.
+In this case, it has been set to 50.

 "butler" section is set to the butler configuration.
 It contains the instrument and location of the Butler repository.